How to Make Indian Dishes Diabetes-Friendly

 Spices

 Spices like turmeric, cumin, and coriander are central to Indian cuisine, adding richness and aromatic depth to dishes.
 Turmeric gives curries and stews vibrant color and earthy notes.
 Similarly, cumin and coriander add warm, nutty flavors.
 Along with adding flavor, these spices provide antioxidants, which help with inflammation.
-Spices are a great option for flavoring your food without adding a bunch of calories, carbohydrates, fat, or sodium.
+Spices are a great option for flavoring your food without adding extra calories, carbs, fat, or sodium.

 Oil